 Importantly, businesses need to consider how shifting business models fit into their overall infrastructure and how it paves the way for an increase in sales.
 One of the biggest nightmares for enterprise owners is having a long chain with poor communication, jeopardizing both the quality of work and decreasing the overall efficiency, affecting KPIs.
 A Mckinsey survey, conducted at the start of this decade found that 68% of global executives saw an increase in supply chain risk over the last 5 years and, expecting this only to increase in the short-term.

-As business leaders try to keep up with a marathon of consumer demands and needs, internal communication sometimes gets lost or does not take as much prominence.
+As business leaders try to keep up with a marathon of consumer needs, internal communication sometimes gets lost.
 Yet, this problem should not be ignored as employee performance is interconnected to business success – engaged employees are 300% more likely to exceed expectations according to a study by Watson Wyatt Work USA Study.

 Employers often need quick measurable results.
-Whilst there has been a significant increase in effective HR tools, notably cloud-based/ centralized HR systems such as Workday, as well as digital task managers and remote communication tools such a Slack and Wrike, some company bosses are still struggling in filtering through their corporate message.
+Although there has been a significant increase in effective HR tools, such as Workday, as well as digital task managers and remote communication tools, some company bosses are still struggling in filtering through their corporate message.